Colleen Shields first crossed Lake Ontario from Niagara-on-the-Lake to Leslie Street Spit on August 10-11, 1990 in 17 hours 56 minutes at age 38.

 2010, Aug 18-19: With Swim Master Bob Weir, the swim started at 4:00 pm and had excellent conditions for the first 7 hours.
 Water temperatures ranged from 24°C (76°F) at the start down to 20-21°C (68-70°F).
 An adverse WSW wind developed around 11:00 pm, freshened, and continued from W to NW.
 Colleen was breathing to her right (east) and was experiencing increasing pain in her left shoulder that was now preventing her from lifting her arm out of the water.
 Due to the winds a change in course was made towards Leslie Street Spit; however, in the last 3 hours she only progressed 0.5 km, with no progress in the final hour.
 Consequently, she terminated the swim at 10:14:45 am, having covered approximately 47 km in 18h 15m.

 2012, Sep 5: After a serious injury due to a fall, Colleen experienced shoulder problems during the Trial swims and bad-weather delays.
-She eventually started her swim at 6:17:21 am
+She eventually started her swim at 6:17:21 am and

-from the water).
 Swim Master Marilyn Korzekwa reported the water temperatures were in the range 21-22°C and the air temperatures 19-24°C.

 This swim was the culmination of all of Colleen`s dreams.